 We Can Negotiate With the Insurance Company

-Your personal injury lawyer will negotiate directly with the defendant’s insurance company on your behalf so you can get the settlement you deserve.
+Your personal injury lawyer will negotiate directly with the defendant’s insurance company on your behalf so that you can get the settlement you deserve.
 When we stand alongside you, we can prevent an insurance provider from trying to intimidate you out of a comprehensive settlement.

-If the defendant’s insurance company is not willing to make you a fair and reasonable offer based on the evidence we provide, we will take them to court.
+If the defendant’s insurance company is not willing to make you a fair and reasonable offer based on the evidence we provide, we can take them to court.
 There, you can present evidence of your loved one’s losses before a judge and jury.
 These parties can subsequently assess your claim for value and choose to award you the compensation you deserve.

-Our firm can handle these responsibilities, and more, on a contingency-fee-basis.
-This means you pay us nothing up-front to retain our services and put us to work.
-We only collect payment from our clients if they receive a settlement or award in court.
+Our firm handles these responsibilities on a contingency-fee-basis.
+This means you pay us nothing up-front for our services.
+We only collect payment after you receive a settlement or award in court.

 According to Alabama Code § 6-2-38, the statute of limitations in a wrongful death case is two years.
 This means, in most cases, that you only have two years from the date of your loved one’s death to file a wrongful death lawsuit on behalf of their estate.
-If this time period expires, you may lose your legal right to compensation.
+If this deadline passes, you may lose your legal right to compensation.

 There may be other legal deadlines in your case.
 We recommend contacting a law firm as soon as possible when considering a legal death action.
-Our Birmingham team can outline the legal deadlines and timeframes for your case when you call for a free consultation.
+Our Birmingham, AL, wrongful death lawyers can outline the legal deadlines and timeframes for your case when you call.

-We believe that preventable deaths are unacceptable, and that negligent parties that cause them should be held accountable.
-Not only does a wrongful death claim stand to provide compensation for your family, but the punitive damages imposed on the defendant can help end negligent behavior and prevent future deaths.
+We believe that preventable deaths are unacceptable and that negligent parties that cause them should be held accountable.
+A wrongful death claim can provide compensation for your family.
+Additionally, any punitive damages imposed on the defendant can help end negligent behavior and prevent future deaths.

 Do not let negligent parties get away with wrongful death unpunished.
 Consultation calls with our personal injury lawyers are free, and you can get answers about your case immediately.
 Contact us 24/7 to consult with our Birmingham, AL, wrongful death attorneys from Morris Bart & Associates, LLC.

 to find a Morris Bart office near you.